Engagement Ring Buying Guide

 A solitaire setting has a single diamond.
 The solitaire either has a solid band with no additional diamonds or gemstones, or the band is set with pave diamonds (see setting types below) – this is an option for all setting types.

-A center diamond with accent/side diamond (or gems) setting features a center diamond with identical side stones that are usually of a different shape and smaller in carat weight from the center.
+A center diamond with accent/side stones setting features a center diamond with side stones that are usually of a different shape and smaller in carat weight from the center.

 A traditional three-stone setting has a center diamond with two gradually smaller side diamonds.
 Alternatives to the traditional would be to use equally sized and shaped diamonds on either side of the center, use colored gems rather than diamonds, or vary from the shape of the center diamond.